 Ordering translations under the framework agreement

 If we cannot translate your text in-house we can help you order under the national framework agreement.
-This applies if the order comes from a department, division or other unit.
-Unfortunately, we are not able to assist individual researchers or projects.
+This applies if the order comes from a department, division or other unit, and that unit is also the intended audience, for example a department strategy document.
+We are unfortunately not able to assist individual researchers, doctoral students or projects.

 - Send your text to the language coordinator.
 See Sending a text for translation.